tembolo1284/Project_2_Bootcamp/README.md

 # Intuitive Trading App

-Our creative intuitive algorithmic trading application is a concept of allowing a user to be more in tune with purchasing and selling stocks, currency, fixed income instruments, and crypto currency.
+Our intuitive algorithmic trading application is a concept of allowing a user to be more in tune with purchasing and selling stocks, currency, fixed income instruments, and crypto currency.
 With newer and easier applications to allow a new and more diverse group of traders, there are limited applications which intuitively notify the user based on their trading patterns.
-Machine learning is used in this applicaiton to study previous trading pattern behavior, and we use the predictions of the algorithm to notify the user of trades and positions taken as the machine learning algorithms predict them.
+Machine learning is used in this application to study previous trading pattern behavior, and we use the predictions of the algorithm to notify the user of trades and positions taken as the machine learning algorithms predict them.

 Our Machine Learning trading bot uses SVC and Logistic Regression Machine Learning to determine if a buy or sell should be done.
 Our only additional condition for a sell trade is if we currently have a long position.
 In other words, we only sell to close out a buy position, and never do a sell trade in order to go short the market.